TeamStroll/docs/sass/tipsAndTricks.md

 ## Ampersand

-  These are really power full and offfer some unique effects.
+  These are really power full and offer some unique effects.
 First, they can be used to nest pseudo-selectors.
 Second, you are able to nest modifiers!

 ```css
   .weather {